anorld-droid/UHD-Wallpapers/README.md

 Displays details of a selected image, featuring:

 * A share icon image at the top right corner of the top bar for sharing the image with your loved ones.
-* A DownloadButton that can be clicked  to download the image.
+* A download Button that can be clicked  to download the image.
-* A setWallpaper button that displays a menu to choose where you want the wallpaper set.
+* A set wallpaper button that displays a menu to choose where you want the wallpaper set.
 * A more button that displays the description and creation date of the image
 *
 ## Screenshots